 I have been staying for nearly six months in a small adobe cabana in the Andes mountains, just outside of a village in Southern Ecuador.
 The walls of my cabin are made from a clay that comes from this mountain.
 I eat food grown locally by small farmers, eat bread baked in my neighbor’s oven, drink clean water that comes from the river thrumming over boulders in the valley below, and other than my use of internet and laptop, enjoy a lifestyle surrounded by forest, animals and neighbors, pretty much the same as people here have lived for centuries.
 For the first time, I am living in a way that makes sense to my soul — a way of life that would be illegal in my home country, too simple to meet the building codes and health regulations in the United States.

-His move reminded me of an exchange I witnessed years ago between a young environmental activist and the Buddhist teacher, Cealo.
+Years ago, I witnessed an exchange between a young environmental activist and a Buddhist teacher named Cealo.
 The activist told him that she was feeling despair, sure we wouldn’t be able to save the earth.
 Cealo replied, “You don’t have to save the earth.
 You just have to love it.
 When you love something, you take care of it.”